opengeophysics/matrixutils/README.rst

     :target: https://www.codacy.com/app/lindseyheagy/matrixutils?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=opengeophysics/matrixutils&amp;utm_campaign=Badge_Gradetus
     :alt: Code quality

+Why
+---

 **matrixutils** is a python package that includes utilities for working with matrices as linear operators in python.
+It includes utilities for wrapping and unwrapping matrices and vectors, tools for creating matrices, and operators `Zero` and `Identity` which improve code efficiency without sacrificing readability.

+It is used by `discretize <https://github.com/simpeg/discretize>`_ and `SimPEG <https://github.com/simpeg/simpeg>`_.

 Installation